 Since Japan is such a volcanically active country, hot springs are in abundance.

 These are known as onsen in Japanese, and they’re a major reason to visit Hakone.

 There are onsen of all shapes and sizes scattered around Hakone.

 Traditionally, these are public baths that are gender-separated.
-That’s because you usually visit the onsen in your birthday suit.
+That’s because you usually visit the hot springs in your birthday suit.

 These days, there are also modern hot springs that are somewhat like a theme park.

 One such place is Yunessun, which is divided into two areas.

 One area has a variety of themed pools that are open to all.

 Here you can soak in hot springs full of coffee, green tea, red wine, and even sake.
 I told you this was a magical place!